yegor256/fibonacci/go/README.md

-Go fibonacci implementations:
+# Go Fibonacci Implementations

+There are three implementations:

-- Recursive standard implementation
+* Recursive standard implementation
-- Fast implementation with loop
+* Fast implementation with loop
-- Implementation using `struct`s and `interface`s
+* Implementation using `struct`s and `interface`s

 Known issues: `struct`s implementation has interfaces as struct fields, this mean its fields' memory will be allocated in heap instead of stack,